sporto/elm-tutorial/en/02-elm-arch/02-structure.md

 - First we define our application model as a type alias, in this kind.
 Here it is just a `String`.
 - Then we define an `init` function.
 This function provides the initial input for the application.

-__Html.App__ expects a tuple with `(model, command)`.
+__Html.program__ expects a tuple with `(model, command)`.
 The first element in this tuple is our initial state, e.g. "Hello".
 The second element is an initial command to run.
 More on this later.

 When using the elm architecture, we compose all components models into a single state tree.
 More on this later too.